adoyle-h/one.nvim/doc/faq/install-failed.md

 If missing `cmake`, may install luaformatter failed.

+If luarocks reports `Failed downloading manifest` when installing luaformatter, upgrade your local `wget` to the latest version and try again.

 Related Issues/Discussions: [#10](https://github.com/adoyle-h/one.nvim/issues/10) [#14](https://github.com/adoyle-h/one.nvim/issues/14)

 ## The default theme looks not so good, tokyonight is more beautiful.